 Question 10: What is the tuition for the upper division courses (3000 and 4000)?

-The tuition rates for the academic year 2013/2014 are available by visiting the Tuition section of the website.
+The tuition rates for the current academic year are available by visiting the Tuition section of the website.

-Question 11: Which campuses will offer the BAS and will there be any online courses?
+Question 11: Which campuses offer Bachelor degrees and will there be any online courses?

-The 39 credits of upper division 3000 and 4000 level courses will initially be offered on Melbourne, Cocoa and online/eLearning.
+The upper division 3000 and 4000 level courses may only be offered on select EFSC

-Question 12: When will the schedule of BAS classes be available?
+Question 12: When is the schedule of bachelor classes available?

-BAS course offerings will follow the registration schedule and deadlines outlined in the college Academic Calendar, which is available online.
-BAS level courses will be included in the College Class Schedules, which also are available online at this link.
+Bachelor course offerings follow the registration schedule and deadlines outlined in the college Academic Calendar, which is available online.
+Bachelor level courses are included in the College Class Schedules, which also are available online at this link.

 Question 13: Are there prerequisite courses for the upper level 3000/4000 courses?

-Prerequisite courses will be required for some of the upper level courses.
-However, these courses will be a part of the BAS program and the course sequence.
-Course descriptions are available as each curriculum is finalized through the online curriculum pages listed at this link.
+Prerequisite courses are required for some of the upper level courses.
+Course descriptions are available through the online curriculum pages listed at this link.

-Question 14: Will a BAS allow a student to pursue a graduate degree (Masters level)?
+Question 14: Will an EFSC bachelor's degree allow a student to pursue a graduate degree (Master's level)?

 Check with the University you plan to attend.
 You may need to take additional prerequisites depending on the advanced degree you seek.

-Question 15: What happens to my BAS application if I am not initially accepted?
+Question 15: What happens to my bachelor's application if I am not initially accepted?

-Students who are not accepted for their initial application term will have an opportunity to be admitted in the following semester.
-The BAS Student Development Specialist and the Admissions office will contact students who applied but were not initially admitted.
+Students who are not accepted for their initial application term will have an opportunity to be admitted in the following semester by reapplying via the online application.